 What About Hardware OTP Tokens?

-So far the discussion on what is OTP authentication and why it's failing has focused on software-based OTP authentication.
+So far the discussion on what is OTP authentication and why it's failing has focused on software-based OTP methods.
 For workforce authentication, you can also use hard tokens, usually in the form of key fobs or smart cards.
 These are certainly more secure than software OTPs but come with their own drawbacks.
 Costs can be significant, they are generally more difficult to deploy and users need to carry around a separate device — an even worse user experience than soft tokens.
 They also can still be bypassed through reverse-proxy techniques.

 OTP Authentication vs. Passwordless MFA